Clubs & Enrichments

 This club is for students enrolled in the academic services program with the goal of motivating young people to tackle problems and opportunities using practical knowledge and understanding.
 Our method is to explore using hand tools to make things and fix things.
 This club will work with hand tools to learn how to use tools safely, what tools are used for what tasks, the difference between the wrong tool and the right tool, taking pride in making a thing, having confidence in themselves, and learning to think critically about problems.
 There is a fee of $15 to join.
 Meetings will take place in Mrs. Rosser's room (A301).

-Sponsors: Mrs. Rosser
+Sponsor: Mrs. Rosser

 The Astronomy Club exists to encourage and enhance students’ knowledge and passion of and for Astronomy.
 Students will become "backyard astronomers” by taking a hands-on approach to learning the art of stargazing.
 The Astronomy Club’s goal is to show students that God is the creator and sustainer of a dynamic, vast and amazing yet accessible universe.
 Students will explore various topics such as deep sky objects (galaxies, star clusters and nebulas) and solar system objects (planets, moons, comets, etc.).
 They will also begin building astronomy skills including reading star charts and working with stargazing equipment.
 Finally, students will have the monthly opportunity to stargaze using an 8' or 24' Dobsonian telescope.
 These monthly outings really put the stars in stellar perspective!
 Meetings will take place in Mr. Summey's room (A102).